CT 35

 East-west route through the former Fairfield County.
 Fills 18-mile gap in regional highway grid.
 Connects rapidly developing suburbs.
 Extends stub-end expressway.

 A few comments: "former Fairfield County" alludes to Connecticut's dissolution of county governments in 1960 (no, Westport did not slide into the sea).
-The "stub-end expressway" is Route 34 in New Haven.
+The "stub-end expressway" was the Oak Street Connector part of Route 34 in New Haven, which has mostly been removed.
 Route 110 does have an east-west portion in the corridor between Monroe and Derby, and is closest to the proposed alignment in that area.
 And finally, the TSTC was at the time quite interested in completing highway grids, filling gaps, and other geometric temptations.
 This made for some interesting ideas that had little chance of realization.
 (Also, note that the earlier TSTC has no relation to the modern-day Tri-State Transportation Campaign (http://www.tstc.org), which espouses a more environmentally friendly, less highway-centric approach to transportation planning.)

 In 1969, the new Conn.
 110 Expressway proposal surfaced in a dispute about a planned interchange at Florida Hill Road and the proposed US 7 freeway in Ridgefield.
 Residents nearly unanimously opposed the interchange at a town meeting, saying that 1) there were already two nearby interchanges proposed, at Route 102 and old US 7; and 2) this interchange looked like it was really in preparation for the Conn.
 110 Expressway.